 A provision is recognized when the Company has a present legal or constructive obligation because of a past event, it is probable that an outflow of economic benefits will be required to settle the obligation, and the amount of the obligation can be reliably estimated.
-If the effect is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the liability.
+If the effect is material, provisions are determined by discounting the expected future cash flows at a pre-tax rate that reflects current market assessments of the time value of money and, where appropriate, the risks specific to the Liability.

-A provision for onerous contracts is recognized when the expected benefits to be derived by the Company from a contract are lower than the unavoidable cost of meeting its obligations under the contract.
+A provision for onerous contracts is recognized when the expected benefits to be derived by the Company from a contract are lower than the unavoidable Cost of meeting its obligations under the contract.

-The Company had no material provisions or onerous contracts at June 30, 2022 and June 30, 2021.
+The Company had no material provisions or onerous contracts on September 30, 2022, and September 30, 2021.